Developers

 mkdir -p ~/.chutes

-echo "[auth]" > ~/.chutes/config.ini
+echo "$CHUTES_CONFIG" > ~/.chutes/config.ini

 - name: Build Image

-chutes build my_app:chute --wait --tag latest
+run: chutes build my_app:chute --wait

 Production Builds